davetaz/openactive-crossfilter/learning.md

 >
 >

-Find the following lines in your code and follow the instructions:
+Find the following lines in your code and follow the their instuctions:

     // /* FOR STEP THREE DETELE THE TWO // AT THE BEGINNING OF THIS LINE